UK Indefinite Leave to Remain Tools

 ILR Eligibility Calculator: Supported UK Visa Routes

 The ILR eligibility calculator processes the settlement timelines for non-British and non-Irish nationals living in the UK on qualifying immigration routes.
-It supports nine of the most common settlement categories: Skilled Worker visa, Health and Care Worker visa, Spouse or Partner visa (Appendix FM), Global Talent visa (both 3-year and 5-year routes), Innovator Founder visa, Investor visa (transitional protection), UK Ancestry visa and the 10-year Long Residence route under paragraph 276B of the Immigration Rules.
+It supports ten of the most common settlement categories: Skilled Worker visa, Health and Care Worker visa, Spouse or Partner visa (Appendix FM), Global Talent visa (both 3-year and 5-year routes), Innovator Founder visa, Investor visa (transitional protection), UK Ancestry visa, the Hong Kong BN(O) visa, and the 10-year Long Residence route.

 ILR Eligibility Criteria: 2026 Home Office Assessment